-This collaboration with Peak Vista Community Health Clinics integrates behavioral health and primary care at Peak Vista's Senior Health Clinics.
+This collaboration with Peak Vista Community Health Centers integrates behavioral health and primary care at Peak Vista's clinics in the Lane Center and at Wahsatch.
 In conjunction with their primary care visit, patients can receive on-site services from Aging Center clinicians.
 Depression and anxiety screening is routinely available to all Peak Vista patients.
-A brief computerized memory screen is offered for early detection of cognitive impairment.
-Therapy groups for older adults coping with chronic illnesses, including diabetes, are also available at the Peak Vista Senior Health Clinics.
-(719) 329-7100
+Therapy groups for older adults coping with chronic illnesses, including diabetes, are also available at the Peak Vista Health Centers.
+(719) 632-5700

 In December 2008, Rocky Mountain Health Care Services opened the first Program of All-Inclusive Care for the Elderly (PACE) in El Paso County to ensure maximum independence and quality of life for older adults in our community.
 PACE utilizes a prevention methodology where the participants are regularly assessed by the interdisciplinary team (IDT) who works together to promote the health of each individual.
 The physician, nurse practitioners, nurses, occupational therapist, physical therapist, recreational therapist, dietician, social workers and licensed counselors, in collaboration with the participant and family members, develop the treatment plan designed to meet the medical and “daily life” needs of each participant.
 The IDT coordinates services based on need and logic in a timely manner, ensuring that the various professions involved in the participant’s care are all working in the same direction with the same goal in mind.